uincore/lane-finder/README.md

 ## Finding Lane Boundaries on the Road

-The project is a software pipeline that does road lane boundaries identification on images or video.
+The project is a software pipeline that does road lane boundaries identification on images or on video.
 The project uses two assumptions:
 - camera is mounted at the center of a car
 - lane lines are parallel
+- lane lines could be white or yellow

 ##